nunukim/autotest/README.markdown

 Setup
 =====
 ###Options
-    -f       do not run all tests when starting
+    -f, --fast-start                 Do not run full tests at start -c, --no-full-after-failed       Do not run full tests after failed test passed -v, --verbose                    Be verbose.
+Prints files that autotest doesn't know how to map to tests -q, --quiet                      Be quiet.
-    -c       do not rerun all tests after all failed tests pass TODO there are more...
+    -h, --help                       Show this.

 TODO